CodenamesAICompetition/Game/README.md

 `__init__` is as above with the codemaster.

-`receive_game_state` is passed the list of words on the board.
+`get_board` is passed the list of words on the board.
 The `words` are either: an all upper case word found in the English language or one of 4 special tokens: `'*Red*', '*Blue*', '*Civilian*', '*Assassin*'` indicating that the word that was originally at that location has been guessed and been found to be of that type.

 `get_clue` is passed the clue and the number of guesses it covers, as supplied by the `give_clue` of the codemaster.